-EU to ban individuals connected to chemical weapons
+EU agrees hair-trigger sanctions on chemical weapons

 The chemicals move could strike men like Alexander Petrov and Ruslan Boshirov - two Russian spies deemed guilty by the UK of having used novichok, a nerve toxin, to try to kill Sergei Skripal, another Russian spy, in England in March.

-The human rights move could strike people such as Pavel Karpov and Andrei Pavlov, a former Russian official and a Russian lawyer, deemed guilty by the US of being part of a conspiracy that involved the killing of a Russian anti-corruption activist, Sergei Magnitsky, in 2009.
+The human rights move could strike Pavel Karpov and Andrei Pavlov, a former Russian official and a Russian lawyer, deemed guilty by the US of being in on a conspiracy that saw the killing of a Russian anti-corruption activist, Sergei Magnitsky, in 2009.

 But individual names have not yet been discussed in either case, an EU diplomat said.